 Broadening the scope

-Helping your children understand the basics of saving is a great building block for introducing them when they are older to your financial institution and even to investing, says McKown.
-Many banks and investment firms offer relationship pricing, which enables a young person to build up savings slowly in an account without some of the common minimum balance requirements, because his or her parents have a relationship with the institution.
+Helping your children understand the basics of saving is a great building block for introducing them when they are older to your financial institution and even to investing.
+Many banks and investment firms offer relationship pricing, which enables a young person to build up savings slowly in an account without some of the common minimum balance requirements.

-Talking with children about investing and introducing them to the benefits of working with a Financial Advisor are important steps in helping prepare them for a future inheritance and a stronger financial sense of responsibility.
+Talking with children about investing and introducing them to the benefits of working with a financial advisor are important steps in helping prepare them for the future and have a stronger financial sense of responsibility.

-- Begin talking with your child at an early age about money basics in short, simple conversations.
+- For very young children, talk about money basics in short, simple conversations.

 - Use a variety of resources to help build your child’s money skills and knowledge.

-- Be a role model when it comes to handling money matters.
+- Be a role model when it comes to handling money matters and having responsible conversations about money, spending, and saving.